Scripting with Kotlin

 kscript is an open-source tool designed to provide a user-friendly experience for writing Kotlin scripts.
 It offers a command-line interface and features that simplify the process of writing and running Kotlin scripts.

-and then run with the following command:
+and then run it directly:

 A more feature-rich third-party Kotlin scripting experience can be achieved with JBang, as described in the next section.